12 Best Sales Methodologies & Customer-Centric Selling Systems

 • Attitude questions seek to understand a prospect personally and discover their connection to the project.

-• Commitment questions inquire after a prospect’s investment in the project.
+• Commitment questions inquire about a prospect’s investment in the project.

 • Basic issue questions raise potential problems.